slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"The best way to get a correct answer on the internet is to post an obviously wrong answer and wait for someone to correct you."
 -- Kevin Kelly*

+> *"When you want to help people, you tell them the truth.
+When you want to help yourself, you tell them what they want to hear."
+-- Thomas Sowell*